Yakovlev Yak-152

 The Yakovlev Yak-152 is a Russian primary trainer aircraft from the Yakovlev Design Bureau, part of the Irkut Corporation.
 The prototype Yak-152 first flew on 29 September 2016, powered by a RED A03 diesel engine, rated at 500 shp.
-The aircraft has been ordered by the Russian Air Force to replace its current Yakovlev Yak-52 trainers.
+The aircraft has been ordered by the Russian Aerospace Forces to replace aging Yakovlev Yak-52 trainers.
+Currently being manufactured in Irkutsk.